Pierre-François Percy: Career

 He resumed service in 1814 and his conduct earned him the esteem of the Allied armies.

 Percy had to retire during the Restoration and died in Paris on 18 February 1825.

-Percy was member of the Academy of Sciences, Academy of Medicine, Commander of the Legion of Honor and Baron of the Empire.
+Percy was a member of the Academy of Sciences, Academy of Medicine, Commander of the Legion of Honor and Baron of the Empire.

 Legacy

 Percy's name adorns the Northern pillar of the Arc de Triomphe in Paris.

 He is shown in the French painter Antoine-Jean Gros's 1808 painting Napoléon on the Battlefield of Eylau.
 Percy is presented on the left of the Emperor, signalling to a medical aide who is bandaging a Lithuanian hussar.